 Looking for extra tips to get to St Petersburg by car?
 If so read on...

-So, if you really wish to travel to St Petersburg by car, you know now that it’s going to be one long and stressful ride.
+So, if you really wish to travel to St Petersburg by car, you know now that it’s going to be one long and stressful ride, but adventurous.
 Needless to say, going further is a much tougher challenge.